-All of them are rich in fiber and also in Vitamin C and E, and yellow, orange and red peppers are also a very good source of carotenoids.
+All of them are rich in fiber and also in vitamins C and E. Yellow, orange and red peppers are also a very good source of carotenoids.

 Radishes can be an excellent addition to many different salads, or you can just use them as a quick and easy snack.